 7.7.7 Developing the St Mary's Road site for retail would extend shopping provision outside the Primary Shopping Area and dilute the retail offer of the town centre.
 However the site has the potential to increase the commercial leisure and tourism offer within the town, in particular to provide a new hotel, a health and fitness centre and associated public house, bar or restaurant facilities.
+An element of residential and office development would be acceptable on the site providing it is small scale and complementary to the allocated uses (leisure, entertainment and tourism) and secures the viability of the overall redevelopment scheme.
 The site is in a single ownership.
 It is occupied by various industrial and sui generis uses which would need to be relocated.
 These include the Market Harborough Brewery which could be relocated within the development as part of the tourism offer.
 It also includes two Listed Buildings (91-93 St. Mary's Road) and any development would need to retain these and be sensitively designed to avoid any impact on their setting.

 7.7.8 The Council will continue to work with other organisations to best promote tourism that is on offer in the District.
 Additional development which can help develop links to other sectors including food and drink, outdoor pursuits and the arts and cultural sector will also be supported.
-The Council will also work in partnership with Leicestershire Promotions Ltd and its Tourism Strategy for Leicester and Leicestershire 2011- 2016 to maximise growth in tourism for Harborough district.
+The Council will also work in partnership with Leicestershire Promotions Ltd and its Tourism Strategy for Leicester and Leicestershire 2011 2016 key stakeholders to maximise growth in tourism for Harborough Delistrict.

 7.7.9 The Harborough Blueprint for Tourism 2013-2018 aims to increase visitor numbers by 12% over 5 years and a 10% growth in economic activity through visitor spend.
-Encouraging the development of new tourism accommodation is identified as a districtwide priority.
+Encouraging the development of new tourism accommodation is identified as a district-wide priority.
 The development of Market Harborough as 'England's Finest Rural Market Town'; the development of major projects at Foxton Locks; developing Lutterworth, Wycliffe and Whittle connections; the use of Bruntingthorpe Airfield and Proving Ground as an events venue; and the establishment of new events and festivals in Market Harborough, Lutterworth and Foxton Locks are key priorities for the Council.
+The Council's economic development strategy, Harnessing Harborough District 2018/2023 (2018), identifies tourism as a key sector for the District which is growing year on year, contributing over £125m into the local economy every year and providing 1,717 Full Time Equivalent jobs in the area.
+The Council believes there is significant opportunity to increase tourism and the value of tourism to the District and will be working with partners to achieve this over the lifetime of the strategy.